 Coordinate with the KDA-DWR in the development of rules and regulations for the WCA program to ensure implementation achieves water use reduction and flexibilities do not adversely impact neighboring use or aquifer conditions.

-Work with partners to limit use of special permits to preserve local conservation benefits.
+Work with partners to limit use of special permits that may offset conservation benefits.